AtomicGaming666/My-Discord-Rich-Presence/readme.md

 4. Follow the instructions in the Minecraft Tracker documentation to set up and integrate the tracker with your server.

 For detailed instructions on setting up the ServerTap plugin, refer to the [ServerTap Documentation](https://servertap.io/).

-We apologize for the inconvenience caused by the cut-off screenshot, and we'll make sure to update it soon to provide a complete view.